Bombyliidae: Mating and reproduction

 Despite the high number of species of this family, the biology of juveniles of most species is poorly understood.
 The postembryonic development is of the type hypermetamorphic, with parasitoid or hyperparasitoid larvae.
 Exceptions are the larvae of Heterotropinae, whose biology is similar to that of other Asiloidea, with predatory larvae that do not undergo hypermetamorphosis.
 Hosts of bee flies belong to different orders of insects, but mostly are among the holometabolous orders.
 Among these are Hymenoptera, in particular the superfamilies of Vespoidea and Apoidea, beetles, other flies, and moths.
 Larvae of some species including Villa sp. feed on ova of Orthoptera.
 Bombylius major larvae are parasitic on solitary bees including Andrena.
 Anthrax anale is a parasite of tiger beetle larvae, and A. trifasciata is a parasite of the wall bee.
 Several African species of Villa and Thyridanthrax are parasitic pupae of tsetse flies.
 Villa morio is parasitic on the beneficial ichneumonid species Banchus femoralis.
 The larvae of Dipalta are parasitic on antlions.

 The behavior of known forms is similar to that of the larvae of Nemestrinoidea: the first instar larva of is a planidium while the other stages have a parasitic habitus.
 The eggs are laid usually in a future host or at the nest where the host develops.
 The planidium enters the nest and undergoes changes before starting to feed.

 Zoogeography

-The family is worldwide (Palearctic realm, Nearctic realm, Afrotropical realm, Neotropical realm, Australasian realm, Oceanian realm, Indomalayan realm), but they are most diverse in tropical and subtropical arid climates.
+The family has a cosmopolitan distribution (Palearctic realm, Nearctic realm, Afrotropical realm, Neotropical realm, Australasian realm, Oceanian realm, Indomalayan realm), but they are most diverse in tropical and subtropical arid climates.